 Emily joined CCIC in September 2017 as Communications and Development Coordinator after graduating from the University of Denver with B.A.s in Strategic Communication and Socio-Legal Studies.
-Through her work as a marketing and public relations intern at a Denver ecommerce company, she developed a keen understanding for the importance of interesting and impactful messaging.
-Working also as a nanny throughout college, she developed a passion for creating environments in which children can thrive.
+She now serves as the organization's Communications Manager and works to actively guide the strategy for all CCIC communications and community outreach initiatives in line with the organization's mission.
+Emily has always had a passion for helping young people and creating environments in which they can thrive.
 With her dedication to public policy, public health, social justice and purposeful communication, she works to foster community engagement and awareness for the safety and efficacy of vaccines through science-based, pro-vaccine messaging.
 In her free time, you can find Emily travelling, spending time with family and friends and finding new, delicious spots to eat around Denver.

 Favorite Movie/Book: The Breakfast Club (movie) / The Glass Castle and the Harry Potter series (books)

 Personal Hero: My mom, as she is the most selfless, kind and strong person I know.

 Hometown Fun Fact: NASA astronaut Scott Carpenter, the fourth American astronaut to go into space, grew up in Boulder, CO and went to the Univeristy of Colorado.
 A local park and pool named after him features a rocket-shaped climbing structure with a slide jetting out the side of it.

 Favorite Thing to do in Colorado: A hike at Chautauqua Park in Boulder followed by brunch at Snooze AM Eatery.